lzzz1998/DT-positioning/README.md

 ![Alt](Source/DTpositioningpy/traj.png)

 ### 5 Acknowledgement
-We used the simulation system from paper: "DeepWiSim: A Wireless Signal Simulator for Automatic Deep Learning"
+We used the simulation system from paper: "Zhongzheng Lai, Dong Yuan, Wei Bao, Yu Zhang, and Bing Bing Zhou.
+2022.
+DeepWiSim: a wireless signal simulator for automatic deep learning.
+In Proceedings of the SIGCOMM '22 Poster and Demo Sessions (SIGCOMM '22).
+Association for Computing Machinery, New York, NY, USA, 13–15. https://doi.org/10.1145/3546037.3546049"